 Our business in Israel is subject to regulation by the State of Israel under the Petroleum Law.
-The administration and implementation of the Petroleum Law are vested in the Minister of Infrastructures, Energy and Water Resources ("Energy Minister"), the Petroleum Commissioner and an advisory council.
+The administration and implementation of the Petroleum Law are vested in the Minister of Energy ("Energy Minister"), the Petroleum Commissioner and an advisory council.
 The following discussion includes a brief summary review of certain provisions of the Petroleum Law as currently in effect.
 This review is not complete, and it should not be relied on as a definitive restatement of the law related to petroleum exploration and production activities in Israel.

 Petroleum resources are owned by the State of Israel, regardless of whether they are located on state lands or the offshore continental shelf.
 No person is allowed to explore for or produce petroleum without being granted a specific right under the Petroleum Law.
+Israeli law provides for three types of rights, two relevant to the exploration stage and the third for the production stage.